ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 - \(v_x, v_y, v_z\) are the components of the velocity along each axis.

-By comparing this magnitude to a small threshold (e.g., 0.01 m/s) as in:
+We consider the object stopped when the magnitude is less than epsilon:

+$$
+\text{if } |\text{velocity}| < \epsilon, \text{ then consider velocity zero.}
+$$

+For our use case, ε would be something like **0.01 m/s**, which translates in code to:

 ```csharp

 _rigidBody.linearVelocity.magnitude < 0.01f

 ```
-We can decide when to consider the object stopped and take any necessary actions, such as setting velocity explicitly to zero or disabling braking.
+This approach allows us to reliably detect when a Rigidbody is effectively stationary and perform any necessary actions, like explicitly setting velocity to zero or disabling braking.

 ### Create `ApplyBraking()`